salamboy719/Portfolio/README.md

-# [paste name here] - Python Programmer and Data Analyst Portfolio
+# Abdulsalam Moyosore Ajibola - Python Programmer and Data Analyst Portfolio

 Welcome to my data analyst and machine learning portfolio!
 This repository contains the source code for my personal website, showcasing my skills, projects, and professional information.